thackmann/MicroMetabolismDatabase/README.md

-# MicroMetabolism Database
+[![MicroMetabolism](https://github.com/thackmann/MicroMetabolismDatabase/blob/main/logo.svg)](https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/)

 A database showing the incredible diversity of microbial metabolism.
-Click below to see a working prototype.
+Click [here](https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/) to see a working prototype.

-[![MicroMetabolism](https://github.com/thackmann/MicroMetabolismDatabase/blob/main/logo.svg)](https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/)

 ---
 This work is licensed under a